DragonSenses/Curiosity/Rust/ch-3/ch03-02-data-types.md

 A *tuple* is a general way of grouping together a number of values with a variety of types into one compound type.
 Tuples have a fixed length: once declared, they cannot grow or shrink in size.

 We create a tuple by writing a comma-separated list of values inside parentheses.
-Each position in the tuple has a type, and the types of the different values in the tuple don’t have to be the same.
-We’ve added optional type annotations in this example:
+Each position in the tuple has a type, and the types of the different values in the tuple don't have to be the same.
+We've added optional type annotations in this example:

 **Filename**: `src/main.rs`